-Education and Youth Services
+Education and youth services

 These days, it’s easy to see how interconnected the world is when it comes to health and disease prevention.
-Whether working to support the needs of a local community or learning about public health in a larger scope, volunteering in the healthcare field can be a rewarding experience for you and patients alike.
+Whether you're working to support the needs of a local community or learning about public health in a larger scope, volunteering online in the healthcare field can be a rewarding experience for you and patients alike.

 Many virtual volunteer programs will aim to give you a well-rounded experience that includes clinical work, conversations with experts, and engagement with the local community and your fellow volunteers.
 The Foundation for International Medical Relief of Children, for example, offers placements that range from health education to community development.

-Business or Brand Development
+Business or brand development

 If you have experience in marketing, web development, branding, or design, then you are sure to find many cool organizations that would love your help.
 NGOs and nonprofits around the world seek out business-savvy volunteers to help them make a larger impact and reach audiences who can offer support.
-Virtual volunteering can be especially relevant in these fields, since most of this work can be done digitally.
+Virtual volunteering can be especially relevant in these fields since most of this work can be done digitally.

 While volunteering online may seem like an unusual choice, it’s actually a great opportunity to have a positive impact in our global community without breaking the bank.
-There are a number of things to keep in mind when deciding to volunteer, such as your desired impact, budget, and expectations.
+There are several things to keep in mind when deciding to volunteer such as your desired impact, budget, and expectations.

 While volunteering is generally good, it can become a bit complicated when intertwined with tourism.
 Voluntourism, the trend of combining a volunteer trip with tourism, can be rewarding and impactful, but it can also leave communities without the long-lasting support they need.
 Virtual volunteering helps to eliminate this ethical quandary since projects aren’t limited to weeks, but can span months and even years.